 Eligibility is limited to academic faculty with tenure, lecturers with more than six years of experience, and senior athletic faculty.

-For courses to be offered in 2021-22, please submit a 1 to 2 page proposal by December 15, 2020 to the Dean of Faculty’s Office that identifies the course title and description (with an indication of whether this is a new or a substantially revised course) and a rationale for its development.
+For courses to be offered in 2024-25, please submit a 1 to 2 page proposal by December 15, 2023 to the Dean of Faculty’s Office that identifies the course title and description (with an indication of whether this is a new or a substantially revised course) and the rationale for its development.
 In the event of team-taught proposals, priority will be given to cross-divisional teams, and in areas where team-teaching opportunities might be otherwise difficult to accomplish.
 When applicable, requests for short-term replacement FTE requests must be included in the initial proposal.

 Proposals from senior faculty in all academic divisions and athletics, and representing a range of formats (e.g. discussion, seminars, labs, etc.) will be welcome, with the exception of tutorials, which have their own course development program.
 Participating faculty will each receive a $4,000 stipend.
 Additional funds to cover course development, materials and supplies may be provided, and budget requests should be included in the initial proposal submission.

 The spirit of the program is intended to promote more than the customary course revision and/or update.
 Ideally, these full semester courses will be taught at least twice in the coming years, and initially within two years of receiving a stipend.